devicetree-org/lopper/README-architecture.txt

 future without the inputs and outputs differing.

 Currently, Lopper operates on dtb files.
-It does not parse or otherwise manipulate source dts files.
-It currently uses libfdt for operations on these files, and uses the standard dtc tools to prepare the files for manipulation.
+It does not parse or otherwise manipulate source dts files (except for preprocessing).
+Lopper uses libfdt for operations on these files, and uses the standard dtc tools to prepare the files for manipulation.

 The flow of lopper processing is broken into the following broad categories:

   - setup

-    The inputs are validated and the base SystemDeviceTree object created to manage the provided system device tree.
+    The inputs are validated and the base LopperSDT object created to manage the provided system device tree.
+This object abstracts the libraries and tree structure whenever possible.

   - input file normalization with standard tools